raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

-### what we have learned from alternating descriptions
+### what we have learned from taking the union of descriptions

 Once again, we have developed some confidence that given any two finite state machine recognizers, we can construct a union recognizer that is also a finite state machine.
 Likewise, if either or both of the recognizers are pushdown automata, we have confidence that we can construct a recognizer that recognizes either language that will also be a pushdown automaton.